📙ACT/Question Types

 Strategy Tip

-Asks which new piece of evidence would strengthen or weaken a particular scientist's viewpoint, or which viewpoint is better supported by the data presented.
+Asks which new piece of evidence would strengthen or weaken a particular scientist's viewpoint, or which viewpoint is better supported by new data.

 Example Question